Qualifying Miami-Dade families can apply for free Head Start / Early Head Start child services.

-If you are homeless or have been evicted, you can receive help with your rent payment, mortgage, utility bills or food.
+If you are homeless or facing eviction, you can receive help with your rent payment, mortgage, utility bills or food.

 Residents in County Commission District 1 may receive funds to go toward house painting or yard landscaping.

 Income-qualifying homeowners living in certain Miami-Dade neighborhoods can get financial assistance to bring their home local and state building codes.